 All of this offers the channel a fantastic opportunity: to offer completely integrated cloud packages featuring their own services, including security.
 It’s the perfect recipe to drive sales and differentiate in a highly competitive market.

 Birth of the stack

-We’re seeing an evolution in the building blocks that are required to grow and transform data centres, with an increasing demand for workloads to move quickly to the cloud.
-Data centres need to support this transformation by ensuring the stacks in which these workloads transition to the cloud are built faster.
+We’re seeing an evolution in the building blocks that are required to grow and transform data centers, with an increasing demand for workloads to move quickly to the cloud.
+Data Centers need to support this transformation by ensuring the stacks in which these workloads transition to the cloud are built faster.

 Time for converged sales

 So how can the channel profit from these rapidly accelerating industry trends?

 The data center revolution driven by virtualisation and software-defined architectures heralds an exciting time for the industry.
 It is important, however, to be aware of the security blind spots that cybercriminals are only too ready to exploit if organisations don’t install virtual-ready security solutions.
 For this reason, the channel should work with vendors which offer security solutions that support and extend micro-segmentation capabilities for added security.

 With this in mind, and the knowledge that cloud customers increasingly want a simple, integrated solution with one supplier who owns the solution, the channel has an exceptional opportunity to drive converged sales.

 The channel has always needed to bake in its own value to attract customers and we now have the perfect storm of opportunity to do just that; providing pre-fabricated virtual packages with all of the above components plus threat protection, so customers can shift workloads to the stack without worrying about security and compliance.